-- (6) Calculated by multiplying the number of units reported in the preceding column by the closing price of our Class A common stock on the NYSE on December 30, 2022, which was \$14.41. - (7) The number of units listed shows 200% of the number of the target PSUs awarded on the grant date, which is the maximum number of shares that may be deliverable under the awards, based on the applicable performance criteria measured as of December 31, 2022, but the performance goals will not necessarily be achieved at the maximum level.
-Each PSU represents a contractual right to receive one share of Class A common stock; provided that the actual number of shares that may be deliverable under an award will range from 0% to 200% of the number of PSUs awarded, depending on the Absolute TSR and the Relative TSR measured at the end of the performance periods stipulated in the PSU award agreement during the 36-month performance period ending December 31, 2024.
+(7) The number of units listed shows 200% of the target number of PSUs awarded on the grant date, which is the number of shares that may be deliverable under the PSU award based on actual performance-level achieved for prior performance periods and assuming maximum performance levels are achieved for future performance periods.
+The performance levels will not necessarily be achieved at the maximum level for future performance periods.
+Each PSU represents a potential contractual right to receive one share of common stock; provided that the actual number of shares that may be deliverable under a PSU award will range from 0% to 200% of the number of PSUs awarded, depending on the Absolute TSR and the Relative TSR measured at the end of the performance period stipulated in the PSU award agreement during the 36-month performance period ending December 31, 2026.